roman-milk/roman-milk.github.io/prof-blackmailed.md

  Mr. Tovell was smart enough to figure out that Jim was blackmailing Kerri for reasons he really didn't care to know.
 The fact his young associate used him against Kerri gave Mr. Tovell no regrets, as he had certainly been rewarded with more than enough compensation.
 It had been the best sexual encounter of his life and for that he was grateful.

  Mr. Tovell noticed the determined look on Kerri's face and decided to take the initiative.
 He reasoned that she was going to confront him and wanted to get the upper hand.
 He certainly didn't want his wife to find out what happened between himself and the sexy physics teacher so he looked up and spoke immediately before Kerri was ready.
 "We had great sex, but it only happened because I was rewarded with details so that I could blackmail you," he blurted out.
-Report_Story #5